mbaytas/MAVA337Labs/1_Java_Essentials/README.md

 # Lab 1: Java and BlueJ Essentials

-> Labs are class hours dedicated to give you the opportunity to do some practical programming exercises.
-Today’s exercises are given below.
-We will be walking around answering your questions, and we will take the time to explain things to the whole class if a number of you stumble upon the same issues.
-Feel free to ask questions not only about the exercises, but also about more basic concepts or more advanced tips and tricks.

 This lab relates to the first lecture, where the essential "components" of Java were covered.
-After finishing this lab, you should be comfortable with the terms below:
+After this lab, you should be comfortable with the terms below:

 - **class**
 - **object**